openstack/cinder-specs/specs/newton/group-snapshots.rst

 Group snapshot supports two capabilities, that is consistent_group_snapshot_enabled and group_snapshot_enabled.
-A group snapshot with consistent_group_snapshot_enabled spec set to True is equivalent to cgsnapshot that is existing today in Cinder and it can gurantee point-in-time consistency at the storage level.
+A group snapshot with consistent_group_snapshot_enabled spec set to True is equivalent to cgsnapshot that is existing today in Cinder and it can guarantee point-in-time consistency at the storage level.
 A group snapshot with group_snapshot_enabled spec set to True is a group of snapshots that does not guarantee consistency at the storage level.